Values of zeta functions of arithmetic surfaces at $s=1$: Introduction and statement of results

+Fontaine and Perrin-Riou first introduce various (conjecturally) finite-dimensional vector spaces and make a conjecture (which we will call Conjecture FPR) giving the special-value of the (Hasse-Weil) zeta-function $\zeta_{HW}(V_0, s)$ up to a rational number in terms of determinants of maps between these vector spaces tensored with $\Bbb R$.
+They then use spaces taken from $p$-adic Hodge theory to refine these conjectures to obtain a conjecture for the special value of $\zeta_{HW}(V_0, s)$ up to sign.

+A crude description of the main conjecture made in 2017 by the first author \cite{SL2020} (which we will call Conjecture L) would be to say that it refines Conjecture FPR by using canonical integral models for the vector spaces used in that conjecture, avoiding the necessity for p-adic Hodge theory.
+In fact the difference between the scheme zeta-function and the Hasse-Weil zeta-function forces minor changes in the vector spaces to be considered.
+These changes are similar to those made in \cite{MR3874942} for the same reason.
+In 2016 Flach and Morin \cite{MR3874942} also made a general special-values conjecture, which we will refer to as Conjecture FM1.
+Conjecture FM1 does make use of p-adic Hodge theory, and is more closely related to Conjecture FPR than is Conjecture L. In fact, Conjecture FM1 can be shown to be equivalent to Conjecture FPR if $V$ is smooth over Spec $\Bbb Z$ - see \cite{MR3874942}.

+In 2019, Flach and Morin \cite{FM2} made a new conjecture (referred to here as Conjecture FM2) which avoids $p$-adic Hodge theory and so is more closely modeled on Conjecture L and less related to Conjecture FPR.
+In fact it seems plausible that it is not too difficult to show that Conjecture L is equivalent to Conjecture FM2, except that Conjecture FM2 eliminates the 2-power indeterminacy.
+Both Conjecture L and Conjecture FM2 have been shown to be compatible \cite{SL2020, FM2} with a form of the functional equation for the scheme zeta-function.
+This has not been shown for either Conjecture FM1 or Conjecture FPR.

+Conjecture L is a bit more ad hoc than Conjecture FM2, but has the advantage that it involves much less elaborate machinery.
+Of course, as previously mentioned, Conjecture FM2 is more precise, but we hope that is possible to remedy this by modifying Conjecture L using the Artin-Verdier topology.

-While the conjectures in both \cite{SL2020} and \cite{MR1265546, MR1206069} refine the conjecture of Beilinson-Deligne to provide a description of $\zeta^*(V,r)$, they do so in different ways.
-The Fontaine-Perrin-Riou conjecture is {\it local}: for each prime $p$, a conjecture is formulated involving sophisticated $p$-adic Hodge theory and the corresponding local variety $V \times \textrm{Spec}~\mathbb Q_p$; and it is their combination (for all primes $p$) that determines $\zeta^*(V,r)$ up to sign.
-In contrast, the conjectural formula of \cite[Conjecture 3.1]{SL2020} is truly {\it global} as it produces a description of $\zeta^*(V,r)$ intrinsically in terms of invariants of $V$.
-For instance, in the case of an arithmetic surface $X$, where the Fontaine-Perrin-Riou conjecture calculates the Tate-Shafarevich group $\Sha(J)$ of the Jacobian $J$ of the generic fibre $X_0$ of $X$, the conjecture of \cite{SL2020} for $\zeta^*(X,1)$ concerns its intrinsic counterpart: the Brauer group $\textrm{Br}(X)$.
+Conjecture FPR is {\it local}: for each prime $p$, a conjecture is formulated involving sophisticated $p$-adic Hodge theory and the corresponding local variety $V \times \textrm{Spec}~\mathbb Q_p$; and it is their combination (for all primes $p$) that determines the special value up to sign.
+In contrast, Conjecture L (and FM2) is truly {\it global} as it produces a description of $\zeta^*(V,r)$ intrinsically in terms of invariants of $V$.
+For instance, in the case of an arithmetic surface $X$, where Conjecture FPR calculates the order of the Tate-Shafarevich group $\Sha(J)$ of the Jacobian $J$ of the generic fibre $X_0$ of $X$, Conjecture L for $\zeta^*(X,1)$ concerns its intrinsic counterpart: the Brauer group $\textrm{Br}(X)$.

-The precise relation between the conjectures of \cite{SL2020} and those of Flach-Morin \cite{MR3874942} is unknown; it should be emphasized that this is an important open problem.